hannobraun/caterpillar/README.md

 ## Acknowledgements

-Thanks go to [Martin Dederer](https://github.com/martindederer) for suggesting the name!
+I'd like to thank [Martin Dederer](https://github.com/martindederer) for suggesting the name!

 ## License